 Electrical Socket Replacement in Warsaw — Quick and Safe

-The socket sparks when you plug something in, the casing has melted, the mechanism is loose and plugs fall out — all signs that the socket needs replacing.
-Using a damaged socket is a direct path to a short circuit or fire.
-In older buildings on Praga the sockets have no earth and brittle plastic housings; in panel blocks on Bielany the aluminium wiring has contacts that have loosened over decades.
-If a socket looks suspicious or behaves abnormally, do not wait — call a professional.
+If the socket throws sparks when you plug something in, the cover has melted, the insert is loose, or plugs keep slipping out, it’s time to replace it.
+Using a faulty socket can easily end in a short circuit or a fire.
+In older buildings on Praga, sockets often have no earth and the plastic bodies go brittle; in panel blocks on Bielany, aluminium wiring often has connections that have worked loose over the years.
+If a socket looks off or starts acting strangely, don’t put it off — call a professional.

 How much does it cost and what affects the price

-The replacement cost depends on the condition of the back box and wiring.
-If the box is intact and the cables are fine, it is a quick mechanism swap.
-If the box is cracked, cables are scorched or too short, extra work is needed.
-Current prices for all electrical work are in the table below.
-The new socket is supplied by the client; the service includes removing the old one and fitting the new.
+The price of replacement depends on the state of the back box and the wiring.
+If the box is in good shape and the cables are fine, it’s a fast swap of the mechanism.
+If the box is damaged, the wires are burnt or too short, there is more to do.
+Up-to-date prices for all electrical jobs are in the table below.
+The client provides the new socket; the service covers removing the old one and installing the new one.

 | Service | min | max |